Cycling club: Names

 Many clubs are named after their home town or district.
 A few clubs are named after the topography of their region, such as the Alpine Bicycle Club of Golden, Colorado.
 Some have no connection, such as the Acme Wheelers in south Wales, Zenith CC in Leicester, Gemini BC in north-west Kent.

 Some call themselves Road Clubs (examples in Britain include Warrington Road Club, Leicestershire Road Club and Archer RC).
 Others use a title such as Coureurs or Velo (for example, Clayton Velo, Yorkshire Velo, Rugby Velo, Thames Velo, VC Elan, VC Londres or Velo Sport Jersey), using non-English names that reflect the origins of cycle-racing in France.
 Another common title is Wheelers - for example, Huddersfield Star Wheelers.
 Some club names are formed from multiple words - for example, Echelon Velodynamics Bicycle Club.

 Some UK club names have roots in political or social movements.
 The National Clarion Cycling Club spread socialist ideas by bicycle in the late 1890s and early 1900s.
 The name remains - Bury Clarion, Crewe Clarion, Fenland Clarion, London Clarion, North Cheshire Clarion, Nottingham Clarion, etc - but the politics has mostly disappeared.
 Other names reflect historical religious allegiance, such as Manchester St Christopher's Catholic Cycling Club) or jobs: RAF CC, Northumbria Police CC, GB Fire Service Road Team, Army Cycling Union.
 Others evoke the wandering nature of cycling - '34 Nomads, Altrincham Ravens, Lewes Wanderers, Colchester Rovers - or an aspiration: Norwood Paragon, Sheffield Phoenix, Dulwich Paragon.

 The early 21st century has also seen the development of internet-based clubs (e.g.: i-Team.cc, and Team Internet).

 National and transnational associations

-Cycling organizations or cycling associations are - similar to automobile associations - organizations for cyclists, bicycle sports and bicycle mobility, bicycle touring, advocating bicycle-friendliness and the bicycle and cycling in general.
+Cycling organizations or cycling associations are organizations for cyclists, bicycle sports and bicycle mobility, bicycle touring, advocating bicycle-friendliness and the bicycle and cycling in general.
 As such, they generally support sustainable transport.
 Larger national organizations, may have arisen from older, local cycling clubs.